 Culture Club is for people with personal experience of mental health issues who want to see shows, plays, exhibitions, art events and more – with a friendly group.

 Frazzled Cafe offers a safe, non-judgemental place for people who are feeling frazzled to meet on a regular basis to talk and share their personal stories.

 Live Well Leeds – offers a range of services, including befriending.
 If you’re over 18, live in Leeds or are registered with a Leeds GP, and have mild to moderate mental health needs, you can refer yourself online, by phone, by post or in person.

 Touchstone Support Centre is for Black and Minority Ethnic (BME) people who live in Leeds, who either have mental health needs, care for those with mental ill health or are at risk of developing mental ill health.
 The Centre supports people with a holistic approach that includes activity and social groups.
-You can find out about the support they offer, how to be referred and download a form on their website.
+Find out about the support they offer and how to be referred.

 Mentally Healthy Leeds (MHL) is a preventative mental health service that works with people at risk of experiencing poor mental health.
 They aim to give people experience and understanding they can use to prevent problems developing or becoming too much to handle.
 Their service is delivered in a community development approach, so they treat individuals and communities as assets looking at what is strong, rather than what is wrong.